-In the fourth quarter of 2020, Indian states were preparing for a post-pandemic world, without improving the readiness for a future Covid-19 wave.
+Indian states prepare for a post-pandemic world without improving the readiness for future waves

-Following on the heels of declining Covid-19 cases and promising news about the vaccine in the fourth quarter of 2020, the Indian states exhibited urgency in liberalising business activity under pressure from the economy.
-States rushed to soften policies on land, labour, and liquidity, with little focus on strengthening public health safeguards.
-Of the 27 positive state-level reforms that CSIS tracked in the fourth quarter, only one prioritised health.
-Seven states introduced processes to fast-track investments, three states relaxed labour laws, two states announced multiple incentives for micro and small-scale enterprises (MSME), and three states eased conversion of land use.
+Following on the heels of declining Covid-19 cases and promising news about the vaccine, Indian states exhibited urgency in liberalizing business activity in the fourth quarter of 2020.
+States rushed to soften policies on land, labor, and liquidity, with little focus on strengthening public health safeguards.
+Of the 27 positive state-level reforms that CSIS tracked in the fourth quarter, only one prioritized health.
+Seven states introduced processes to fast-track investments, three states relaxed labor laws, two states announced multiple incentives for micro and small-scale enterprises (MSME), and three states eased conversion of land use.

-If not pandemic resilience, green recovery took prominence in the states’ policy discourse.
-Eight states announced sustainable measures, including building grid resilience, ramping energy efficiency, and accelerating electric mobility and clean-energy generation.
-In the fourth quarter, the states were preparing for a post-pandemic world, without improving the readiness for a future Covid-19 wave.
+If not pandemic resilience, green recovery took prominence in the Indian states’ policy discourse.
+Eight states announced sustainable measures, including building grid resilience, ramping energy efficiency, accelerating electric mobility, and clean-energy generation.
+Thus, in the fourth quarter, states were preparing for a post-pandemic world without improving the readiness for a future Covid-19 wave.

 To induce new investments and steer the economy back to normal, states used a range of policy levers to improve the business environment.
 While Assam and Karnataka eased statutory clearances required for setting up businesses, Kerala, Punjab, and Rajasthan set up a single-window clearance system.
 The MSME sector received a boost of specifically targeted incentives from Odisha and Tamil Nadu.
-The states continued to revamp land and labour laws to provide a fillip to local entrepreneurs.
-Gujarat relaxed its labour laws and Odisha extended labour working hours for women.
+The states continued to revamp land and labor laws to provide a fillip to local entrepreneurs.
+Gujarat relaxed its labor laws and Odisha extended labor working hours for women.
 Further, Punjab and Gujarat permitted industrial development in agricultural land.

-While the central government’s new agriculture reforms are a necessity for the Indian farmers, it has done little to rally support from the states.
+While the central government’s new agriculture reforms are a necessity for the Indian farmers, the government has done little to rally support from the states.
 The reforms remained unwelcomed among the states.
 Rajasthan, Chhattisgarh, Punjab, and Kerala passed bills to bypass the farm laws.
 Similarly, the central government’s proposed electricity reforms ran into opposition.
-Uttar Pradesh rolled back its decision to privatise one of its power distribution companies (discom).
+Uttar Pradesh rolled back its decision to privatize one of its power distribution companies (discom).
 Moreover, Uttar Pradesh and Jharkhand rejected a hike in electricity tariff.
-The gap between cost of supply and the average revenue realised by the discoms in both the states remains high.
-The lack of tariff rationalisation will precipitate the dire financial health of states’ discoms.
+The gap between cost of supply and the average revenue realized by the discoms in both the states remains high.
+The lack of tariff rationalization will precipitate the dire financial health of states’ discoms.

-States were aggressive in actioning routine short-sighted measures, and cautious in urging long-term sweeping reforms.
-The near absence of health reforms also reflected the myopic approach of states to building pandemic resilience.
+States were aggressive in acting on routine short-sighted measures, and cautious in urging long-term sweeping reforms.
+The near absence of health reforms also reflects the myopic approach of states to building pandemic resilience.
 Strengthening the response of states to health emergencies will be crucial to ensure that states accept pandemic-driven changes without risking a backslide.
-As the states prepare to look forward, the coordination and resource provision from the central government will also prove essential.
+As the states prepare to look forward, the coordination and resource provision from the central government will prove essential.

 Key reforms that CSIS tracked in the fourth quarter of 2020 include: